-PADF deploys staff in Haiti, Bahamas, Caribbean region
+PADF deploys staff in Caribbean region to assess areas of intervention

 Hurricane Irma has wreaked havoc, forcing entire islands across the Caribbean have evacuated their homes, including Barbuda and several Bahamian islands.
-Now, Hurricane Maria has destroyed 90% of buildings in Dominica, leaving the island in ruin.
+Now, Hurricane Maria has damaged or destroyed nearly every building in Dominica, leaving the island in ruin.
 Vast swaths of Puerto Rico are still without power and potable water, and failing infrastructure threatens to cause further humanitarian problems.

 Short term needs like clean water as well as long-term humanitarian needs and resettlement efforts must be addressed.
 PADF has deployed its staff around the region, helping communities prepare for and mitigate the effects of Hurricanes Irma and Maria.